telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 ## <a name="section2"></a>Administration guide
 ### <a name="section2.1"></a>Configuration
-`NGSIArcGisSink` is configured through the following parameters:
+`NGSIArcgisFeatureTableSink` is configured through the following parameters:

 | Parameter | Mandatory | Default value | Comments |
 |---|---|---|---|